greenelab/meta-review/manuscript.md

 Pandoc supports conversion between additional formats — such as LaTeX, AsciiDoc, EPUB, and JATS — offering Manubot users broad interoperability.
 [Journal Article Tag Suite](https://jats.nlm.nih.gov/) (JATS) is a standard XML format for scholarly articles that is used by publishers, archives, and text miners [@JU3KpeyB; @AAwqxolU; @bCyfIm6z].
 Pandoc's JATS support provides an avenue to integrate Manubot with the larger JATS ecosystem.
-For now, however, the primary Manubot output is HTML intended to be viewed in a web browser.
+For now, the primary Manubot output is HTML intended to be viewed in a web browser.

 Manubot performs continuous publication: every update to a manuscript's source is automatically reflected in the online outputs.
-The approach uses continuous integration (CI) [@18w6XKsQO; @Qh7xTLwz; @lXvpQxeN], specifically [Travis CI](https://travis-ci.org/) at the moment, to monitor changes.
+The approach uses continuous integration (CI) [@18w6XKsQO; @Qh7xTLwz; @lXvpQxeN], specifically via [Travis CI](https://travis-ci.org/), to monitor changes.
 When changes occur, the CI service attempts to generate an updated manuscript.
 If this process is error free, the CI service timestamps the manuscript and uploads the output files to the GitHub repository.
 Because the HTML manuscript is hosted using [GitHub Pages](https://pages.github.com/), the CI service automatically deploys the new manuscript version when it pushes the updated outputs to GitHub.